 "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law."
 This transaction between law officials and a citizen is a frequent occurrence, as they must state your basic rights protected in the Fifth Amendment in most arrest cases.
 Why?
-Police officers are required by law to notify of your Miranda rights, which is a protection against self-incrimination.
+Police officers are required by law to notify you of your Miranda rights, which is a protection against self-incrimination.

 Following the much talked about case of Salinas v.
 Texas that started in 1992, the Supreme Court recently ruled that a person's silence can in fact be held against them pre-Miranda rights, meaning before the officer read off your Miranda rights.